Vehicle Care Guide

 Slowing material degradation

-In addition to tint, modern interior protection products—including ceramic-based coatings for leather, fabric, and trim—help preserve materials and simplify maintenance.
+Modern interior protection products—including ceramic-based coatings—help preserve materials and simplify maintenance.

-On fabric surfaces, they help prevent absorption of liquids and contaminants.
+On fabric: reduce absorption of liquids and contaminants

 Make surfaces easier to clean